jbisits/jbisits.github.io/_pages/research.md

 Broadly speaking ocean mixing can be categorised into *lateral* (isopyncal) and *vertical* (across isopycnals) mixing.
 During my honours year I worked on methods to estimate lateral mixing from simulated tracer release experiments, and how accurate such estimates are when only using a single tracer release.
-My PhD is investigating how non-linear mixing processes affect marginally stable temperature inverted profiles in the high latitude oceans.
+My PhD is investigating how non-linearities in the equation of state for seawater density lead to processes which influence mixing in the hihg-latitude oceans.

 ## PhD project